What is Clone Robotics

 - Lightweight Skeleton: Polymer bone structure with tendon anchors supports high-strength movements while maintaining sub-30kg total torso weight.

-Final Recommendation
+Final Recommendation for Clone Robotics

 - Prioritize Industrial Integration Teams: Manufacturers seeking precision automation in small-part assembly will benefit most from current capabilities.